ntk148v/lets-go/docs/07-concurrency.md

 > **NOTE**: Related code examples can be found in [`examples/7/`](../examples/7/) which contains goroutine examples.

+Firstly, don't mess between [parallelism & concurrency](https://go.dev/blog/waza-talk).
 Go's concurrency model, based on goroutines and channels, is one of its most powerful features.
 This guide covers everything from basics to advanced patterns.

 Table of Contents: